Qatari club Al-Saad signs Spanish playmaker Santi Cazorla

-MADRID (AP) — Former Arsenal playmaker Santi Cazorla has singed with Al-Saad, the Qatari club said Monday.
+MADRID (AP) — Former Arsenal playmaker Santi Cazorla has signed with Al-Saad, the Qatari club said Monday.

 The club said on Twitter it “reached an agreement” with the former Spain international and he will “soon” arrive in Doha to “complete the formalities and join the team.”